University of Wales Trinity Saint David: History

-In 2020 the university entered a strategic alliance with the University of South Wales through a Deed of Association.
+In 2020, the university entered a strategic alliance with the University of South Wales through a Deed of Association.
 A joint statement said that the two universities would be "working together on a national mission to strengthen Wales’ innovation capacity, supporting economic regeneration and the renewal of its communities", while retaining their autonomy and distinct identities.

+In 2025, the university announced that teaching would end at the Lampeter campus at the end of the 2024–25 academic year, with humanities courses moving to the Carmarthen campus.